byojelly/mrm/README.md

                     AMAZON_SECRET=_____place_secret_here__________

         5) Start a local server to test out the application via "rails s"
+            a) the terminal should indicate "Listening on tcp://0.0.0.0:3000" or another local host
+            b) in a url type in "localhost:3000" to view the application

 HOW TO CONTRIBUTE
       If you have read this far than hopefully you want to learn more about the app and how you can contribute to making it better.